miniwinwm/BlueBridge/README.md

 A webpage is provided that reads the data from the broker and displays the read values.
 Source code found under website folder.<br>
 Android anchor watching app that reads NMEA0183 format data via Bluetooth.
 Android Studio code found under app folder.<br>
 Hardware schematic and layout done in DesignSpark.
 Design files and PDF prints for each under hw folder.<br>
 This project has not reached alpha yet and many changes will occur.
+To see a list of outstanding work and changes to come see todo.txt.